 Information for Current or Prospective Students

-Current or prospective students may obtain or review a copy of the documents describing the accreditation, approval, and licensing of the university and its programs through the links on this website, or upon request, directed to Philip Tang, Assistant Vice Provost, at email@example.com.
+Current or prospective students may obtain or review copies of the documents describing the accreditation, approval, and/or licensing of the university and its programs through the links on this website or upon request by emailing email@example.com.